-In 2008, at 11, Vio contracted meningitis which resulted in a stay of over 100 days in the hospital.
+In 2008, at the age of 11, Vio contracted meningitis which resulted in a stay of over 100 days in the hospital.
 Doctors were able to save her life but only at the cost of the amputation of all four limbs.

 Fencing was a passion for Vio before her illness, and she quickly adapted to wheelchair competition.
 Trained by coaches Federica Berton and Alice Esposito, Vio took part in her first official wheelchair fencing match in Bologna, Italy, in May 2010.
 As the only wheelchair fencer in the world to compete with no arms and no legs, she has not looked back since.

 Vio did not compete at the London 2012 Paralympic.
 Instead, she represented future Paralympians as a torchbearer for those Games.
-She soon afterward made it into the Italian senior squad.
-The Italian quickly made it very clear she was a serious contender in the category B foil discipline.
+Soon afterward, she made it into the Italian senior squad.
+It did not take long for her to make her mark as a serious contender in the category B foil discipline.

-December 2012 saw Vio finish as runner-up at the World Cup in Eger, only losing in the final to London 2012 silver medallist Dani Gyongi of Hungary.
+December 2012 saw Vio finish as runner-up at the World Cup in Eger, Hungary only losing in the final to London 2012 silver medallist Dani Gyongi of Hungary.

 Vio built on this performance at her next major competition in April 2013, beating Marta Makowska of Poland, a bronze medallist at London 2012, to take victory at the IWAS Wheelchair Fencing Grand Prix in Montreal, Canada.
 She then secured a successive tournament win at May's Grand Prix competition in Lonato del Garda, Italy.

 Aged just 16, Vio took part in the 2013 World Championships, but could only manage 10th in the category B foil event.
 A year later, she was topped the podium twice at the European Championships, taking gold in the individual and team foil events.

-At the 2015 World Championships in Eger, Hungary, Vio achieved her objective for the season – claiming the world title after beating home favourite Dani Gyongyi in the foil final.
+At the 2015 World Championships in Eger, Vio achieved her objective for the season – claiming the world title after beating home favourite Gyongyi in the foil final.
 She also went the whole season unbeaten.